 Chiang Mai University - Study Abroad

 As a Jennings Family Brave Companions Fund Recipient, I had the privilege to travel to a developing country of my choice to gain a deep cultural understanding of the society and the people there, while also creating international connections and taking classes relevant to my major and interests in policy.

 International Relations of Mainland Southeast Asia

 Human Rights in Southeast Asia

-“Diversity: A Talk with Alumni” is a panel event I created, organized, and hosted with the support of MCS and COMPASS, to bring back five alumni of color who graduated from MCS, to share their experiences and advice with current MCS students.
+“Diversity: A Talk with Alumni” is a panel event I created, organized, and hosted with the support of the Mellon College of Science (MCS) and Coaching Minority Progress and Academic Success in Science (COMPASS), to bring five alumni of color who graduated from MCS, to share their experiences and advice with current students.

 I found that many students in MCS have advisors that obviously chose academia as their career, and as students it can sometimes be challenging to get information about what it is like to be in industry.
 Even when students are interested in academia, many of our professors graduated some time ago, and so the information we get from advisors can also be outdated.
 So in that regard, this event helps any student in MCS get a perspective of what it is currently like for people who graduated with their same majors, out in the real world.